rchain-community/noahs-aRk/README.md

 ### Limitless

 Anything the community can code in Rust, and gain social support for, can be installed on the chain.
-Let's experiement and see who we really R.
+Let's experiment and see who we can build together.